alanwilter/GenEditID/docs/ngs-amplicon-pipeline-doc.md

 the scatter plot is a box and whiskers plot.
 The allele fraction threshold below which SNV calls should be filtered is shown as a red line.

-![Allele fraction scatter plot for a selected position and substitution for all library datasets within a pipeline run][scatter_plot]

 3. Within the *Locations* tab, select the *Density plot* tab to view the allele fractions in the form of a kernel density plot.
 Some filtering of the data points with the highest allele fractions and those with values of zero is performed to